mfbz/clawmate/README.md

 ## What is Clawmate

-Clawmate is a protocol that allow users to dunk their NFTs into a pool and obtain CLAW tokens as reward.
+Clawmate is a protocol to dunk and grab NFTs while earning rewards.
+Users can dunk their NFTs into a pool and obtain CLAW tokens as reward.
 CLAW tokens can then be used to grab random NFTs from the pool.

 The protocol is based on a smart contract that manages the dunk and grab functionalities and provides a functional interface to other contracts, and another smart contract that handles CLAW token rewards.